theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/sap-connection/index.md

 4. Click **[Save]** to save the SAP connection.
 The subsection *Connection* is displayed.
 5. In the subsection *Connection* select one of the following authentication methods: <br>
 	- [*Plain*](#plain-authentication) uses the SAP username and password.
-	- [*SNC*](#secure-network-communication-snc) uses an encrypted connection between Xtract for Alteryx and SAP with username and password.
+	- [*SNC*](#secure-network-communication-snc) uses an encrypted connection between Xtract for Alteryx and SAP with an SAP username and password.
 	- [*Ticket Issuer*](#sap-logon-ticket) uses SAP Logon-Tickets in place of user credentials.
 This connection is not encrypted.
 6. Select an existing credential for your SAP system or click **+ Connect Credential** to create a new credential.
 For more information, see [Create Credentials](#create-credentials).